AstrobioMike/NASA-GeneLab-working/README.md

-# Bioinformatics pipeline for diversity amplicon Illumina sequencing Data
+# Bioinformatics pipeline for amplicon Illumina sequencing data

 **Date:** May 13, 2020
 **Revision:** A